GnarGnarHead/EscapeTheTerminal/README.md

 the ``achievements`` command to display any that have been unlocked.
 See [docs/GAME_MECHANICS.md](docs/GAME_MECHANICS.md) for details on scoring and the restart command.

+## Emotional Feedback
+Reading certain memory logs now changes your avatar's mood.
+The current `emotion_state` starts as `confused` and may become `alarmed` or `hopeful` when key memories surface.
+Whenever this state changes a short thought like `(You feel hopeful.)` is printed before the next line of output.